Skip to Content

 While I highly recommend using good-quality chocolate, you can use candy melts to make these cakesicles.

-The biggest difference when using candy melts instead chocolate is that you don’t need to worry about heating your candy melts a certain way or to a certain temperature.
+The biggest difference when using candy melts instead of chocolate is that you don’t need to worry about heating your candy melts a certain way or to a certain temperature.

-They’re made with palm oil instead of cocoa butter, so they don’t need to be tempered and will set firmly as they cool no matter what.
+They’re made with palm oil instead of cocoa butter, so they don’t need to be tempered and will set firmly as they cool, no matter what.

-All you have to do is melt them at a medium-high heat (power level 7 out of 10) in 15 second intervals, stirring between each trip to the microwave.
+All you have to do is melt them at a medium-high heat (power level 7 out of 10) in 15-second intervals, stirring between each trip to the microwave.
 Repeat until they’re fully melted and you’re good to go!

 image of melted white candy melts